 It was right around the turn of the millennium, and Quintero was a rapper by the name of Mes The Jive Turkey who was in desperate need of a visual identity for his brand.
 So he did what any rapper working on a budget would do: He decided to give graphic design a run himself.

 Seventeen years later, Quintero’s rapping days are long behind him.
 But his graphic design game?
-It’s thriving like never before — to the point where it’s his become his career.
+It’s thriving like never before — to the point where it’s his become his career, with many large brands using him to outsource graphic design every single day.
 In the past decade, Quintero and his unique illustration-based aesthetic have become high-demand quantities commissioned by retailers like Urban Outfitters and Hot Topic; music festivals such as South by Southwest and The Roots Picnic; music acts including Atmosphere, DJ Sober and Astronautalis; national brands like DC Comics and Red Bull; and even Dallas restaurants like Pints & Quarts.
 He’s also fully established his own Fresher Than brand, as a killer source for cheeky, pop-culture influenced design concepts, which he sells in shirt, pin and patch forms, both individually and as part of a subscription service.

 So when we decided to dip our own toes into the merchandise game here at Central Track, there was barely a hesitation before we decided who we’d hit up first about joining us in this venture.
 It was Quintero, obviously.
 Had to be.
 Wasn’t really a choice.

 Fortunately for us — and hopefully for our readers, friends and fans — Quintero was immediately game to become the first of what we hope will be many graphic designers we’ll work alongside with as part of this new effort.